teke85/portfolio_project-setup/README.md

 # Project Name

-> **Contact Form!**
+Mobile Version - Contact Form

 # Project Requirements

-> In this project, you will be required to add a Contact Section to the Mobile Version Portfolio Project.
+In this project, you will be required to add a Contact Section to the Mobile Version Portfolio Project.

-> To build a Contact Section similar to the one in [this link](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=0%3A1) & add it to the Mobile Version Portfolio Project.
+To build a Contact Section similar to the one in [this link](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=0%3A1) & add it to the Mobile Version Portfolio Project.

 # Screen Shot of Complete Project
 ![Contact Form Mobile Version](https://user-images.githubusercontent.com/29442846/178802104-563644ef-e313-40e3-8737-2edce87de178.png)